Kiruthika04/Job-Portal/README.md

 # Job-Portal
-This is job portal website where we can find various jobs available
+This is job portal website where we can find various jobs available.